-Rebekah Warke advises clients in complex domestic and multijurisdictional matters, with a focus on antitrust, contractual, and fraud disputes.
+Rebekah Warke advises clients in complex multijurisdictional matters with a particular concentration on antitrust litigation.
 She is a key member of the team representing Mastercard in its groundbreaking defense of numerous multibillion pound claims, alleging that its interchange fees and certain network rules are anticompetitive.

 - BPP Law School, London (Legal Practice Course with distinction 2017); Corpus Christi College, University of Oxford (B.A. in Jurisprudence 2016); Stanford University (Sophomore College 2014)

 - Solicitor of the Senior Courts of England and Wales